exadel-inc/CompreFace/README.md

    - Lint check: `$ make lint`

 # Miscellaneous
 ### Make arguments
 Make supports these arguments (let's use `$ make up` as an example):
 - `$ make up ID=2` - Helps solve container name collisions (appends the ID at the end, so that container `ml` becomes `ml2`)
 - `$ make up PORT=8080` - Sets the exposed port for the service

+### Additional make targets
+Check `Makefile` for more make targets that are not mentioned in this README.
+These are mainly tools for local development (not used as part of the CI/CD tests).

 ### Notes for Windows users
 - Containers may not build/run because of CRLF file endings.
 To fix, run `$ dos2unix * ml/* e2e/*`.